 The first thing my next door neighbor and I talked about on the stoop the day I moved in was how old the building actually is; he had heard it was built before the 1900s.
-A huge white house with an astounding six apartments held within, I fell in love the moment I walked inside my cozy 500-square-foot apartment with wood floors, big white fireplace mantel and tall ceilings with thick molding.
+A huge white house with an astounding six apartments held within, I fell in love the moment I walked inside my cozy 500-square-foot apartment with wood floors, a big white fireplace mantel and tall ceilings with thick molding.

 I like homes full of old quirks, lots of architectural character and stuffed with history; I've lived in a few different older homes now.
 I don't write this list to dissuade you from ever renting or buying an older home — I'm obviously not done soaking up their original architectural character myself.
 And I'm intentionally not defining what year built makes for an "older" home; there's room for plenty of decades to be considered.